ElynnWeijland/SixthSenseAgents2/src/samples/create-deep-research-tool/lab-how-to-use-the-deep-research-tool.md

     - Deep research model
     - GPT model resources
 - Set up your environment in the **West US** and **Norway East** regions.
 - Grounding with Bing Search tool resource for connecting to your Azure AI Foundry project.
+- Capgemini network limitations: The **Bing Grounding API is blocked on the Capgemini network via Zscaler** (at this moment).
+To use the Deep Research tool, you will need to connect to a different compute environment that allows access to the Bing Search API.
+Using Codespaces or another non-Capgemini device is recommended.

 > IMPORTANT !!!
 This means that in order to use the Deep Research tool, you need to have access to the o3-deep-research model and set up the necessary Azure resources in one of the supported regions.
 As the default region for the workshop is East US, you might need to create a new Azure AI Foundry project in West US or Norway East to use the Deep Research tool.
+In addition, to make use of the Deep Research tool, the request access form must be filled out if you do not already have access to the o3 model.
+Please check with your instructor if the model access request has been submitted and approved before proceeding!

 ## Model Deployments
 - **o3-deep-research**: